emqx/emqx-docs/en_US/network/crl.md

 {% emqxce %}

-Since EMQX 5.0.22, Certification Revocation List (CRL) Check is supported for MQTT SSL listeners.
+Since EMQX 5.0.22, CRL(Certification Revocation List) Check is supported for MQTT SSL listeners.
 Note that those do not include Secure WebSocket nor QUIC listeners: only listeners of type `ssl` support this feature.

 {% endemqxce %}